east-sussex-county-council/Escc.WebApplicationSetupScripts/README.md

 ### CreateWebsite($websiteName, $wwwrootPath, $applicationPoolName)

 Creates a new website in IIS using the given details.
 The `$wwwrootPath` folder will often be the same folder or a child of the folder where your `app-setup-dev.ps1` script runs from.
 The path to that folder is availalble in a variable called `$pathOfThisScript`.
+The website does not have any bindings by default.

 ### CreateSSLCertificate($certificateName)